OmarAnwar19/COMP3005_Final_Project_OmarAnwar_101256159/README.md

 ## Implementation

+The overall application is a web-based platform developed using Flask, a micro web framework written in Python.
+The application follows the MVC architecture, with separate modules for handling database operations, business logic, and the user interface.
+The general flow of the application is that the user interacts with the user interface, which sends requests to the Flask application.
+The Flask application then processes these requests, interacts with the database as necessary, and returns the appropriate response to the user, and the user interface displays this response to the user through different views and templates, which are rendered by the Flask application to the web browser.
+The application also interacts with a PostgreSQL relational database, which stores and manages all the data related to members, trainers, sessions, rooms, equipment, and more, through the Psycopg2 library.

 ### File Structure and Architecture

-The application is built with Flask and Python, and uses a PostgreSQL database to store data.
-The application follows the MVC architecture, with separate modules for handling database operations, business logic, and the user interface.

 The application is structured as follows:

-- `/database`: This directory contains files related to setting up the database, including DDL scripts for creating tables and inserting initial data.
+- `/database`: This directory contains files related to the database, including the database connection settings, and configuration keys.
+- `/database/queries`: This directory contains functions for executing SQL queries against the database.
+These functions are used by the route handlers to interact with the database.
 - `/routes`: This directory contains the route handlers for the Flask application.
 Each file corresponds to a different endpoint of the application.
-- `/SQL`: This directory contains SQL queries used in the application.
+- `/SQL`: This directory contains SQL queries used in the application, including DDL and DML scripts for creating tables and inserting initial data.
 - `/static`: This directory contains static files like CSS and JavaScript files.
 - `/templates`: This directory contains the HTML templates for the application.
 Flask uses these templates to generate the HTML that it sends to the client.
 - `/util`: This directory contains utility functions and classes that are used throughout the application.